A neighborhood outreach program in its ninth year

 Each year, the program features collaborations with local and national organizations.
 Past guest artists include the young winners of the Sphinx Competition, a national competition for Black and Latino string players; the Dance and Drum Company from the African American Cultural Center; dancers from the Latin American Institute, Burmese community choir from the International Institute; Puerto Rican composer Roberto Sierra; Atlanta Symphony assistant conductor Joseph Young; Toronto percussion ensemble TorQ Percussion Quartet; B-boy Shane Dupree Fry of Verve Dance Studio and Druminar which provides interactive drum experiences in Latin and African traditions.

-In addition to the students served directly by the program, for the last four years, the final concert has been shared with many thousands of students across Western New York through a live web streaming broadcast.
-This year’s concert is featured in the BPO Broadcast On Demand.
+In addition to the students served directly by the program, for the last six years, the final concert has been shared with many thousands of students across Western New York through our BPO Broadcast On Demand.